YumingSun/Penalized_Deep_Partially_Linear_Cox_Model/README.md

 Data
 ====
-The datasets, `no_select.h5`, `select.h5`, and `y.h5`, contain the 500 training samples and 1,000 testing samples simulated as described in the _Simulations_ part of the paper.  `no_select.h5` includes 8 features which are the input of the DNN. `select.h5` contains 600 features in which 10 features are `activate`. `y.h5` includes the survival time and censoring label for each patient.
+The datasets, `no_select.h5`, `select.h5`, and `y.h5`, contain the 500 training samples and 1,000 testing samples simulated as described in the _Simulations_ part of the paper.  `no_select.h5` includes 8 features which are the inputs of the DNN. `select.h5` contains 600 features in which 10 features are active. `y.h5` includes the survival time and censoring label for each patient.

 Demo
 ====
-* `train.py`: The script used to train the INNER model.
-To train the INNER model run:
+* `exp_dplc_nonlinear.py`: The script used to train the Penalized DPLC and assess performance.
 ```
 $ python train.py PATH_TO_TRAINING_DATA PATH_TO_MODEL
 ```